 version = "~> 1.0"

-}As we all know naming is a very contentious topic in the realms of IT, that is, unless it is a Terraform module (and you want to host it in a registry).
-Whilst local modules, or modules that you are going to be sourcing from most remote services can have any name at all if your module is going to be hosted on any registry that implements the Module Registry Protocol will require that your module be named in the terraform-
+}As we all know, naming is a contentious topic in IT.
+The exception is a Terraform module you want to host in a registry.
+Local modules, and modules you source from most remote services, can have any name at all.
+But if your module is going to live on any registry that implements the Module Registry Protocol, it has to be named in the terraform-

-If you do not name your repository in the above format you are going to receive the following error:
+If you don't name your repository in that format, you'll get the following error:

 {